estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 // shop.js

-👉// even importing one thing from the file, will make the module to be loaded! import { initProducts, addProduct } from './product-management';
+👉// even importing one thing from the file, will make the module to be loaded!
+// addProducts code is not needed for the first paint ❌, can be lazy loaded import { initProducts, addProduct } from './product-management';

 const addProductForm = document.getElementById('new-product');